YatterOfficial/Yield-Ping-Pong/README.md

 # Yield-Ping-Pong
 Demonstrating the advantages of the keyword 'yield' in a game of ping-pong between two servers

+- The basic concept is demonstrated in the Console app
+- A fully-fledged example occurs using two instances of the same Server

 ## Quickstart

 - Familiarise yourself with how yield works, using the console app.